Iconica-Development/.github/profile/README.md

 ### Contributing code

 When you start working on your contribution, make sure you are aware of the relevant documentation and the functionality of the component you are working on.
-Unless you have a clear set of requirements and explicit go-ahead in the form of a card on the trello board, do not start working until you do.

 When writing code, follow the style guidelines set by Dart: [Effective Dart](https://Dart.dev/guides/language/effective-Dart).
 This contains most information you will need to write clean Dart code that is well documented.